Frimkron/hrbrt/readme.md

 ### Quoting ###

 All lines in the document my optionally be prefixed with `>` markers, as would typically be added by an email client.
+The `>` markers themselves are ignored, but the following line content is still parsed.
 This allows recipients to reply directly to a document sent by email and it still be parsable.

 ### Section Flow Rules ###